SlamMate/my-academic-cv/content/authors/admin/_index.md

 ---
 title: Qi Zhang 张麒
-role: Msc student in Data science
+role: Phd candidate in Computer Vision
 avatar_filename: avatar.jpg
 bio: My current work focuses on how to use neural networks for visual SLAM problems in real-world environments.